JensIvens/webtech2/README.md

 ---

 >##Lab 4
-Building an app prototype using forecast.io.
+Building a weather app using forecast.io.

 In the Lab4 folder you will find a weather app prototype, using the forecast.io API.

 ---

 >##Lab 5
-Introduction to Node.js, Express and Web sockets
+Introduction to Node.js

 Build an interactive application.